 Occasionally, the boiling magma broke through the crust to form explosive volcanoes.
 The northern one-quarter of the Strathbogie Ranges was once a massive, 20-30 km wide, cauldron volcano that erupted at a time that geologists say was probably the most violent and volcanically active period in Victoria’s 600 million years of recorded geological history.
 A modern day equivalent (in type, but much smaller) might be the 1883 eruption of the island of Krakatoa, for example.
 These volcanics were erupted as pyroclastic flows – super-hot mixtures of rock fragments and gas, erupting at high speed.
 It’s thought that these massive eruptions occurred not over millions or thousands of years, but perhaps in a period of weeks, months or years.
 Today, remains of volcanic rocks from such explosive eruptions are seen in the Marysville/Mt Torbreck, Tolmie, Violet Town and Delatite districts.
 The remains of the Violet Town Volcanics of ~373 mya are so weathered, they blend in with the adjacent, but younger granitic rocks of the Stratbogie Ranges.

 Around 370-360 mya, when primitive amphibians began to venture onto land and land plants were collaborating to form forests across the world, something different happened.
-More and more of that rising molten rock didn’t erupt as volcanoes, but became embedded, and slowly cooled, under the ever thickening and fractured sedimentary rock filling the shallowing seas and basins around the island arc.
+More and more of that rising molten rock didn’t erupt as volcanoes, but became embedded in the earth’s crust, and slowly cooled, under the ever thickening and fractured sedimentary rock filling the shallowing seas and basins around the island arc.
 Such masses of accumulating, cooling magma often form discrete masses called plutons; an aggregate of plutons is called a batholith.